saylesss88/nix-blog/content/blog/local_nixpkgs.md

   - [VI.
 Key Benefits of Working with Nixpkgs Locally (Recap)](#vi-key-benefits-of-working-with-nixpkgs-locally-recap)
   - [VII.
 Best Practices and Tips from the Community](#vii-best-practices-and-tips-from-the-community)
   <!--toc:end-->

+# Working with Nixpkgs Locally: Benefits and Best Practices

 - Nixpkgs, the package repository for NixOS, is a powerful resource for building and customizing software.
 - Working with a local copy enhances development, debugging, and contribution workflows.